koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 The APIs for side effects are very similar with DOM APIs.
-So if you are faimilar with DOM APIs, you can understand them easily.
+So if you are familar with DOM APIs, you can understand them easily.
 -->

 # Side effects for a Host environment

 ---------------
 <!-- note
-Before describing host config, let's look at an example.
+Before describing a host config, let's look at an example.
-This changes the order of the item b from second to first.
+This changes the order of item b from second to first.

 React determines the change by the key props.
 ReactDOM processes this change as an insertBefore function.